TheOGChips/tsudoku/README.md

 ## Prerequisites Installation

 >\- For `rustc` and `cargo`, follow the instructions at the official Rust website here: https://www.rust-lang.org/tools/install .
 The standard installation will work just fine for installing `tsudoku`.
+Follow the instructions after installing for sourcing `cargo` in the current terminal shell (closing out of the terminal and starting a new instance should also work).

 >\- `sudo apt install build-essential libncurses-dev curl`